Effective Requirements Reduce Project Failures

 Writing requirements is one of the core competencies for anyone in an organization responsible for defining future Information Technology (IT) applications.
 However, nearly every independently executed root-cause analysis of IT project problems and failures in the past half-century have identified "misunderstood or incomplete requirements" as the primary cause.
 This has made writing requirements the bane of many projects.

 The real problem is the subtle differences between "understanding" someone else’s requirement and "sharing a common understanding" with the author.

-"Writing Requirements in Plain English" gives you a set of 4 simple rules that will make your requirement statements more easily understood by all target audiences.
-The focus is to increase the " common understanding" between the author of a requirement and the solution providers (e.g., in-house or outsourced IT designers, developers, analysts, and vendors).
+"Writing Requirements for IT — Simply Put!" gives you a set of 4 simple rules that will make your requirement statements more easily understood by all target audiences.
+The focus is to increase the "common understanding" between the author of a requirement and the solution providers (e.g., in-house or outsourced IT designers, developers, analysts, and vendors).

-The rules we present in this course will reduce the failure rate of projects suffering from poor requirements.
-Regardless of your job title or role, if you are tasked with communicating your future needs to others, this course will help.
-It is interactive (includes exercises with instant feedback), instructionally designed (based on modern adult learning theory), and "intellimated™" (uses animated visuals with an accompanying audio track) to hold your interest and increase retention.
+The rules we present in this book will reduce the failure rate of projects suffering from poor requirements.
+Regardless of your job title or role, if you are tasked with communicating your future needs to others, this course is for you.

 View Course Outline with Lesson Previews